artchemi/DiffIntCFG/README.md

 python test_single.py --checkpoint checkpoint_file --outdir /out/directory/path/ --pdb /pdb/file/path/ --sdf /sdf/file/path/
 ```

-Or you can use Google Colabratory
+Or you can use Google Colabratory (This notebook has been confirmed to work on May 28, 2025.)

 ```bash
 .